 and the Animal and Plant Health Agency issue updates on, and changes to, the export requirements on their website and through Twitter; and support UK companies in submitting data for assessment by their Chinese counterparts on a quarterly basis.

-In addition, UK exporters are required to register online with the State Administration for Market Regulation
+In addition, UK exporters are required to register online with the General Administration of China Customs (GACC)

 The benefit of working with an experienced distributor or importer in China that already understands the market also cannot be underestimated.
 CBBC can conduct detailed market research to help UK companies find the right distributor that best fits the unique profile and requirements of their products.